 The limit of any individual member’s indemnity in this respect shall be a sum equal to one year’s subscription at the then current rate of category of membership unless the committee has been authorised to exceed such limit by a General Meeting of the Club.

 The Committee shall endeavour to ensure that the following clause is incorporated in every contract, lease, licence or other agreement entered into by the Committee and/or Trustees of the Club, as appropriate.

 “The liability of the Committee/Trustees for the performance of any contractual or other obligation undertaken by them on behalf of the Club shall be limited to the assets of the Club.”

 47. Nomination of Honorary Life Members by Committee

-The Committee may nominate for election at an Annual General Meeting such Honorary Life Members as the Committee may think fit.
-The total of such Honorary Life Members shall not, however, at any time, exceed three per cent of the total number of members.
+Members who have made a significant contribution to the club over an extended period of time may be nominated by the Committee for election at an Annual General Meeting.
+The total of such Honorary Life Members shall not, however, at any time, exceed four per cent of the total number of members.